nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 ```no-highlight
 nautobot-server runjob --username myusername local/example/MyJobWithNoVars
 ```

-Provision of user input (`data` values) via the CLI is not supported at this time.

 !!! warning
     The `--username <username>` parameter can be used to specify the user that will be identified as the requester of the job.
 It is optional if the job will not be modifying the database, but is mandatory if you are running with `--commit`, as the specified user will own any resulting database changes.